 The Pastoral Council of Good Shepherd Church shares with the Pastor, Fr.
-Gordon, the responsibilities of furthering the Kingdom of God and accepts the challenge of interpreting and carrying out the vision of the parish community.
+Jon, the responsibilities of furthering the Kingdom of God and accepts the challenge of interpreting and carrying out the vision of the parish community.
 The leadership style is one of collaboration, acknowledging the Spirit’s presence in each of its members.

 Once a year, the Pastoral Council sets aside time to re-examine the parish goals and determine which new goals will have priority in the year that follows.
 Time is devoted to prayer and reflection to enlist God’s blessing on all of these parish undertakings.